numaproj/numaflow/docs/specifications/autoscaling.md

 ## Overview

-Numaflow developed its own dedicated autoscaling mechanism because the native Kubernetes Horizontal Pod Autoscaler (HPA) is fundamentally suitable for event-driven stream processing.
+Numaflow developed its own dedicated autoscaling mechanism because the native Kubernetes Horizontal Pod Autoscaler (HPA) is fundamentally not suitable for event-driven stream processing.

 The need for a specialized solution stems from three core limitations of HPA: